zealsprince/lc-modpacks/lc-modpack/README.md

-# Lethal Company: Vanilla Enhanced & Extended Modpacks #
+# Lethal Company: Vanilla Enhanced & Extended #

 Lethal Company taken to the next level featuring new enemies, moons, dungeons and items.
 Pre-configured for the best experience with lore friendly and seamless integration.